guolindev/Glance/README.md

 <img src="screenshots/2.gif" width="38%" />

 Note that Glance only supports AndroidX projects.
-Android-Support projects can't use this library and no plan to support for them in the future release either.
+Android-Support projects can't use this library, and have no plan to support for them in the future release either.

 ## License